 Alyssa made her solo debut performing the Schnittke Viola Concerto with the Cleveland Institute of Music Orchestra.
 She has won first prize in several competitions, including the National Federation of Music Clubs Biennial Collegiate Viola Competition and Wendell Irish Viola Award, as well as the Cleveland Institute of Music Concerto Competition.
 She is the recipient of the inaugural Howard E. Leisinger Viola Prize from the Tuesday Musical Association.

-Alyssa has appeared as both soloist and chamber musician at festivals including the International Musicians Seminar Prussia Cove, Gstaad String Academy, Aspen Music Festival, Fontainebleau Schools, National Arts Centre Young Artists Program, Heifetz International Music Institute, and National YoungArts Foundation.
-She is an avid orchestral musician, performing as a substitute with the National Symphony Orchestra and the Cleveland Orchestra.
-Alyssa is passionate about outreach, regularly performing alongside many ensembles for concerts in hospitals, nursing homes, libraries, and museums.
-She has performed with the Cleveland chapter of Music for Food, a musician-led initiative to fight hunger in local communities.
+In spring 2025, Alyssa joined Curtis on Tour for chamber music performances in the Philharmonie Berlin, Die Glocke, Fundación Juan March, and Queen Elisabeth Music Chapel.
+She has performed as soloist and chamber musician at festivals including the International Musicians Seminar Prussia Cove, Gstaad String Academy, Taipei Music Academy, Fontainebleau Schools, National Arts Centre Young Artists Program, Heifetz International Music Institute, and National YoungArts Foundation.
+An avid orchestral musician, she was a fellow at the Tanglewood Music Center and Aspen Music Festival, and performs as a substitute with the National Symphony Orchestra and the Cleveland Orchestra.

 Alyssa performs on a viola made by Christopher Germain and a bow by Émile-Auguste Ouchard.